-It is my opinion if charges were preferred against the member in his own Camp, (that is if any charges are to be preferred), that would be the jurisdiction and not in any Camp he does not belong to.
-If would have jurisdiction.

-It would not be a proper thing for a Camp to entertain a resolution for the purpose of censure of a Brother.
+It is my opin on it charges were preferred against the member in his own Camp, (that is if any charges are to be preferred), that would be the jurisdiction and not in any Camp he does not belong to.
+If for any reason the Camp and not take action, then the Department It would not be a proper thing for a Camp to entertain a resolution for the purpose of censure of a Brother.
 If anything is done, then charges should be preferred in writing, and he given a copy and allowed to defend himself, and this in his own Camp.